louchenyao/fly-io-dist-sys-challenge/README.md

 - Assign a leader for each topic.
 The leader will be responsible for maintaining the offset, so no cas operation is needed.
 - Compress consecutive messages into a single message.
 This will reduce the number of reads.
 - Batch commit offsets.
 Return the `send_ok` message to the client only after the offset is committed.
 Trade off the latency for throughput.

+### Challenge 6

+You can see my implementation does not abort any transaction and pass the test.
+The write set is committed to the database only after all the reads are done.
+I think it's because **read_committed** is not a strong isolation level and does make too much sense in the real world.